Summer

 2025

-If you’re a non-profit leader ready to rethink how work gets done, Summer Story Season is for you.
-In three eye-opening sessions, you’ll hear real stories from organisations that have challenged traditional structures – ditching rigid planning cycles, removing hierarchies, and embracing more agile, output-focussed ways of working.
+In three eye-opening sessions this summer we heard real stories from organisations that have challenged traditional structures – ditching rigid planning cycles, removing hierarchies, and embracing more agile, output-focussed ways of working.

-Each session will offer honest insights, practical tools and fresh thinking to help you lead differently – no matter your role or starting point.
-If you’re feeling stuck in outdated ways of working, or simply want to explore a more agile approach, join us.
+Each session offered honest insights, practical tools and fresh thinking to help you lead differently – no matter your role or starting point.
+If you’re feeling stuck in outdated ways of working, or simply want to explore a more agile approach, check out the session recordings below.

 Agile Against the Current: Working in New Ways, When No One Else Is